wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ## Backward Compatibility

-The proposal attempts to avoid causing backwards compatibility issues by aiming for pre-variant installer implementations to reject variant wheels as incompatible.
+The proposal should not be causing backwards compatibility issues by aiming for pre-variant installer implementations to reject variant wheels as incompatible.
 This is achieved by adding an additional filename component, causing the validation or parsing logic to fail.
 These installers should therefore ignore wheel variants, and fall back to a regular wheel, should one be provided.